 When there is disappointment, the first thing that comes to mind is that there is a void.

-That boy can become devastating because you know that something is missing.
-I believe that void is love that is missing.
-Not only is love missing, but also they believe that you are affirmed, validated, or have any worth at all.
+That void can become quite haunting because you know that something is missing and there’s not much you can do about it.
+I believe that this void is the love that is missing and the love that we yearn for.
 The person often believes that because there is a void and because they are not loved, affirmed, or validated, they are worthless.
 They may also believe that they're not good enough, that they are a burden, or that no one cares about them.
-Their thoughts then continue with what to do to feel the void.
-So, that is when substitutes are found.
-Substitutes or things like drugs, alcohol, gambling, and pornography are all self-defeating behaviors.
+Their thoughts then continue to do whatever they can to try to fill the void.
+So, that is when substitutes for love are found.
+Substitutes or things like drugs, alcohol, gambling, and pornography are all self-defeating behaviors that do more harm than good for that gaping void.

 Other things that can come up to fill this void are loneliness, despair, rejection, anxiety, and depression, all coming from disappointment.
 Disappointment in itself is not bad.
 We're often disappointed at our football team that may have lost at the last minute.
 We may become disappointed that we didn't get the job that we wanted.
 We may be disappointed that the love of our life has decided to go with someone else.
 So, disappointment is not necessarily a bad thing.
 It is how we handle the disappointment that can often lead to maladaptive behaviors.